deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

 CAA record does not match issuer
 ```

 In this case, you have to check the `CAA (Certificate Authority Authorization)` DNS record of the domain for which the certificate is intended.
 For Let's Encrypt certificates, the domain must have the `issue "letsencrypt.org"` CAA record.
-You can read more about CAA [here](https://www.xolphin.com/support/Terminology/CAA_DNS_Records) and [here](https://letsencrypt.org/docs/caa/).
+You can read more about CAA [in the Let's Encrypt documentation](https://letsencrypt.org/docs/caa/).